trustwallet/blockatlas/README.md

 > BlockAtlas is a clean explorer API and transaction observer for cryptocurrencies.

-BlockAtlas connects to nodes or explorer APIs of the supported coins and maps transaction data, account transaction history and market data into a generic, easy to work with JSON format.
+BlockAtlas connects to nodes or explorer APIs of the supported coins and maps transaction data, account transaction history into a generic, easy to work with JSON format.
 It is in production use at the [Trust Wallet app](https://trustwallet.com/), the official cryptocurrency wallet of Binance.
 Also is in production at the [BUTTON Wallet](https://buttonwallet.com), Telegram based non-custodial wallet.
 The observer API watches the chain for new transactions and generates notifications by webhooks.